asyaharoyan/stronger/README.md

 + The used units mostly are em, rem and %.
 The instructios are taken from [Kevin Powell](https://www.youtube.com/watch?v=sifXs4XVK7g)
 + The instroctions for making the page in 2 columns are taken from [Kevin Powell](https://www.youtube.com/watch?v=nJfrThH92WU)
 + The instructions for positioning iframe is taken from [blog.theodo.com](https://https://blog.theodo.com/2018/01/responsive-iframes-css-trick//2018/01/responsive-iframes-css-trick/)
+  + Instead of trying to get things right using dev tools the iframe had been designed using padding method.
+This approach ensures that the iframe maintains its aspect ratio and adjusts responsively to different screen sizes without explicitly setting its width or height.
 + To make the background to repeat and blend the background color : [stackoverflow.com](https://stackoverflow.com/questions/18225388/background-image-not-repeating) and [Kevin Powell](https://www.youtube.com/watch?v=zHZRFwWQt2w&t=26s)

 ### Media